 - 1. Recitals: The foregoing recitals are true and correct and are incorporated herein by reference. - 2.
 Application: The School's approved application to operate a charter school is appended hereto as Appendix I and is incorporated herein by reference.
 If any provision of this Charter is inconsistent with Appendix I, the provision of this Charter shall prevail.
 If any provision of this charter is, or becomes, inconsistent with any applicable Florida law, the law will prevail. - 3.
-Term: This Charter shall become effective on April 26, 2016, or upon signing by both parties, whichever date is later, and shall cover a term of five (5) years, commencing on July 1, 2016 and ending on June 30, 2021.
+Term: This Charter shall become effective on June 14, 2016, or upon signing by both parties, whichever date is later, and shall cover a term of 5 years, commencing on July 1, 2016 and ending on June 30, 2021.
 This Charter is subject to annual review and may not be renewed or may be terminated as hereinafter provided. - 4.
-Charter Renewal: This Charter may be renewed at the end of the contract term by mutual written agreement of the parties pursuant to §§1002.33 or 1002.331, Florida Statutes.
-The Sponsor will not require the School to waive the provisions of §1002.331, Florida Statutes, or require a student enrollment cap that prohibits a high-performing charter school from increasing enrollment in accordance with §1002.331(2), Florida Statutes, as a condition of approval or renewal of a charter. - 5.
+Charter Renewal: This Charter may be renewed at the end of the contract term by mutual written agreement of the parties pursuant to Florida law, provided that the program review demonstrates that the criteria in §1002.33 (7)(a), Florida Statutes, have been successfully accomplished and that none of the grounds for non-renewal established by §1002.33 (8)(a), Florida Statutes, have been documented. - 5.
 Fifteen Year Charter Renewal: In order to facilitate long-term financing for school construction, the School is eligible for a fifteen (15) year renewal if the School: (a) has been in operation for a minimum of three years; and (b) demonstrates exemplary academic programming and fiscal management; and (c) has received a school grade of "A" or "B" pursuant to § 1008.34 in each of three of the last four years; and (d) is not in state of financial emergency or deficit position as defined in §1002.3(7); and has fully complied with all obligations imposed by the charter; or (d) is a high-performing charter school as defined by § 1002.331(1).
 A renewal granted to this part is subject to annual review and may be terminated during the term of the charter.